DigitalPublishingToolkit/PL-Manual-2016-2017/md/book.md

 ## <span id="SCREAM!">Design Approach - SCREAM!</span>
 This section explains how we work: the process and design approach for completing your project.
 This method is borrowed from the [MediaLAB Amsterdam](http://medialabamsterdam.com/) SCREAM!
 Design Approach, which is a problem-solving method that helps create and evaluate solutions in response to challenges.

 Making teams effective and creative for complex challenges in a digital era.
 In an ideal design process there is a constant flow between researching and creating.
 SCREAM! facilitates this flow with a structured ‘common language’ for multidisciplinary design teams.
 MediaLAB Amsterdam introduces the SCREAM! approach that enables multidisciplinary teams (with members from various business units and background) to get started and structure their design and creative process.
 Teams work in short design sprints using the best elements of SCRUM [^SCRUM], supplemented by more design related rituals and artefacts that foster the creativity and human-centeredness along the way.
-SCREAM! is therefore introduced in combination with the structured Design Method Toolkit, and the SCREAM app that will enable teams to plan and apply design methods in their projects, and create impactful solutions within short iterations.
+SCREAM! is therefore introduced in combination with the structured Design Method Toolkit that will enable teams to plan and apply design methods in their projects, and create impactful solutions within short iterations.

 ### <span id="designprocess">Design Process</span>
 The MediaLAB Amsterdam design process helps create and evaluate solutions in response to challenges.
-In the process MediaLAB intends to evoke real curiosity in order to make students feel highly motivated to find answers and solutions.
+In the process PublishingLab intends to evoke real curiosity in order to make students feel highly motivated to find answers and solutions.
 This involves lots of iterations, making, prototyping, going out on field studies and test each idea, concept or prototype with actual users.

 ### <span id="researchtranslatecreate">Research, Translate And Create</span>
 At the start of every design challenge, and at the start of each new phase in the design process, research has a central role.
 Research provides plenty of insights; how people act/think/feel and who the intended users are, within the context of the challenge.